owen-hwlee/isom3360_project_credit_card_defaultee_analysis/README.md

 1. Explore features and characteristics of dataset
 2. Drop columns of low data quality (e.g. large amounts of empty values)
 3. Determine k columns to keep in the dataset (feature selection)
+   - Performing elementary Lasso regression as a method of feature selection
 4. Split into training and testing sets
 5. Perform data cleaning
    - Dealing with missing values
 6. Perform one-hot encoding on categorical values
 7. Perform data standardization / normalization on continuous numerical values
-8. Export preprocessed data to .csv files at `./data_preprocessed/`
+8. Export preprocessed data to .csv files at [`./data_preprocessed/`](data_preprocessed)

 ### Part 2: Models Analysis
 In this project, we utilize 4 supervised classification models.
 The order of model implementation and analysis is based on the sequence of teaching in ISOM3360 course syllabus.